Table of Contents

-Starting a self publishing business on Amazon usually starts off with the self publishing a Kindle book and eventually the Kindle publisher adds on other versions of their digital book and thus increasing the overall profits.
+Starting a self-publishing business on Amazon usually starts with the self-publishing of a Kindle book.
+Eventually, the Kindle publisher adds on other versions of their digital book, thus increasing the overall profits.

 Before the Kindle space came to fruition, authors were at the mercy of traditional publishing companies.

 Authors can now make a living through their work and passions.
-And those who are into strategic self publishing (non-writers who prefer ghostwritten books and driving traffic to their books) can make money online too.
+And those who are into strategic self-publishing (non-writers who prefer ghostwritten books and driving traffic to their books) can make money online.

-The styles of the author and self publisher vary, but the essentials of Kindle Publishing stay the same (I am both, but currently an outsource publisher).
+The author and self- publisher’s styles vary, but the essentials of Kindle Publishing stay the same (I am both, but currently an outsource publisher).

-The rest of this article is to give you an idea (plus some tips and tricks) of the rabbit hole you may go down.
+The rest of this article gives you an idea (plus some tips and tricks) of the rabbit hole you may go down.

 How to Start Amazon Kindle Publishing

-If this is your first attempt at making money online, then I'd like to introduce you to your best friends: keywords.
+If this is your first attempt to make money online, I’d like to introduce you to your best friends: keywords.

-Keywords are a set of words or phrases (can be one word) people type and search for on the internet.
+Keywords are a set of words or phrases (one word) people type and search for on the internet.

-Amazon customers search for keywords in the Amazon search engine to find a book in the topic they're looking for.
+Amazon customers search for keywords in the Amazon search engine to find a book on the topic they’re looking for.

-Very similar to how someone would search something on Google right?
+Very similar to how someone would search for something on Google, right?
 Exactly!

-Our jobs, as Kindle Publishers and authors, is to have our books show up on the first page of results for keyword (or set of keywords).
+As Kindle Publishers and authors, our job is to have our books show up on the first page of results for keyword (or set of keywords).
 The higher, the better.